STF-GIT123/A-CRM-APPLICATION-FOR-WHOLESALE-RICE-MILL/README.md

 # A-CRM-APPLICATION-FOR-WHOLESALE-RICE-MILL
-A Salesforce (Smartinternz) Project - A CRM APPLICATION FOR RICE MILL CRM
+A Salesforce (Smartinternz) Project - A CRM APPLICATION FOR RICE MILL

 Click the below link for video explanation of "CRM APPLICATION FOR WHOLESALE RICE MILL" LINK -